-Up until the early seventy’s dune buggies and ATV were allowed on Kelso Dunes.
-Since then they have been closed to off-road vehicles and the dunes have made a remarkable recovery.
+Until the early seventy’s dune buggies and ATVs were allowed on Kelso Dunes.
+Since then, they have been closed to off-road vehicles, and the dunes have made a remarkable recovery.
 All sorts of creatures and plants now call Kelso Dunes and the surrounding area home.

 More than 100 different species of plants live on or near the dunes.
-Animal inhabitants include birds, rodents snakes, and lizards along with some very rare insects including the Kelso Dune Cricket.
+Animal inhabitants include birds, rodents, snakes, lizards, and scarce insects, including the Kelso Dune Cricket.

-If you decide to climb to the top of the dunes you will be rewarded with an amazing view of the East Mojave desert.
+If you decide to climb to the top of the dunes, you will be rewarded with a fantastic view of the East Mojave desert.

 Kelso Depot Mojave National Preserve

 Kelso Depot is only a few miles from the dunes and well worth a stop while in the area.
-The Spanish style depot was built in 1924 by the Union Pacific railroad.
-The building featured overnight sleeping quarters for railroad workers, waiting room for passengers and a restaurant nicknamed the Beanery.
+The Spanish-style depot was built in 1924 by the Union Pacific railroad.
+The building featured overnight sleeping quarters for railroad workers, a waiting room for passengers, and a restaurant nicknamed the Beanery.

-In 1947, the nearby Vulcan Mine shut down and the town’s residents slowly moved away.
-Kelso Depot was still used by the railroad up to about 1985 when the Union Pacific decided to demolish the building.
-A group of concerned citizens and groups managed to save the building and today the restored depot is the main Visitor Center of the Mojave National Preserve.
+In 1947, the nearby Vulcan Mine shut down, and the town’s residents slowly moved away.
+The railroad still used Kelso Depot until about 1985, when the Union Pacific decided to demolish the building.
+A group of concerned citizens and groups managed to save the building, and today the restored depot is the primary Visitor Center of the Mojave National Preserve.

 Where are Kelso Dunes

 Directions to Kelso Dunes I-15 or I-40 exit on Kelbaker Road.
-From I-15 head south to Kelso Dunes; from I-40 head north to Kelso Dunes.
+From I-15, head south to Kelso Dunes; from I-40, head north to Kelso Dunes.
 Kelso Depot is a few miles south of the dunes.
-If you exit on to Kelbaker Road from I-15 you will pass the Depot on your way to the dunes.
+If you exit on Kelbaker Road from I-15, you will pass the Depot on your way to the dunes.

 Both the dunes and the depot are located in remote locations.
-Be prepared for this trip, water, food, plenty of gas and a good running vehicle are a must.
+Be prepared for this trip; water, food, plenty of gas, and an excellent running vehicle are a must.